jerrydboonstra/serverless-assistant-chat/README.md

 We don't want to expose our value of `OPENAI_API_KEY` outside our computer unless its encrypted.

-Upload it as an AWS secret and it will be used in our Lambda function.
+Ensure its set in your environment then run this make target to upload it as an AWS secret.
+It will be used in our Lambda function.

 ```sh
 make create-secret
 ```

-Update your `.env` file setting the `OPENAI_SECRET_ARN` value from the previous step.
+Update your `.env` file setting the `OPENAI_SECRET_ARN` value from the output from step.

 ### Build Backend Lambda Layer